 Extreme Weather Travel Guide

-Plan ahead for your commute by checking alerts on our website and on Twitter.
+Plan ahead by checking alerts on our website and Twitter.

 Flooding, heavy winds, and lightning are the main causes for delays and disruptions to MBTA service during major storms.

 On rare occasions, the Governor may issue a state of emergency or travel ban, which can impact the level of MBTA service available.
 If this happens, we will update our website and Twitter with related service changes.

 Flooding and downed tree limbs or wires can impact train service during storms.